kombuchamp/kombuchamp/README.md

 ### Hello there! 💬
-My name is Konstantin, I am frontend developer at Yandex
+My name is Konstantin,
+I'm a frontend developer

 Reach out to me at: